What is a Landing Page?

 It's where you introduce yourself to your visitors and give a breakdown of your tools/features/products.
 Your homepage probably even has CTA buttons and forms (such as a ‘sign up’ form, ‘free trial’ button, product links and so on).

 But your homepage is not designed to convert for just one single objective.
 Rather, it's built to cater to several products and drive people to learn more.

 Take a look at Amazon’s homepage.
 It has many clickable CTAs.
 But it’s not a landing page with one conversion objective that’s easy for a visitor to act upon.

 Amazon does have thousands of landing pages - one for each of its products.
 Each product landing page is for the single purpose of the product, and has a focused conversion CTA (to “Add to Cart”).

 What’s the Point of a Landing Page?

-Okay, so now that I’ve hammered the definition of a landing page into you, let’s talk a little bit about the point of the landing page, and what makes them such a valuable marketing tool.
+Okay, so now that I’ve hammered what a landing page is into you, let’s talk a little bit about the point of landing pages, and what makes them such a valuable marketing tool.